PhD in International Relations and Governance Studies Announcement

 Areas of research

 Availability of supervision will be a key criterion for selection.
 Applicants are therefore advised to carefully peruse faculty research interests from their profile pages as available on the Department website.
-Excellent candidates with research interests broadly congruent (but not exactly matching) in-house faculty research expertise and interests are also encouraged to apply.
+Excellent candidates with research interests broadly congruent (but not exactly matching) with in-house faculty research expertise and interests are also encouraged to apply.

 Philosophy

 The threads that run through the PhD programme are, first, an understanding of the significance of context – historical, cultural, economic, among others – when it comes to thinking about the world and, second, a keen awareness of the need to address asymmetries and deeper imbalances of knowledge production, circulation and consumption between the global North and the global South.
-The objective at the Department is to develop a contextual approach to studying international relations and global governance.
+The objective of the Department is to develop a contextual approach to studying international relations and global governance.

 Duration and structure